 Alan is a renowned choreographer of national and international reputation.
-Since 1986 he has developed an idiosyncratic style of fluid, athletic movements that explore issues around LGBT + themes.
+Since 1986 he has developed an idiosyncratic style of fluid, athletic movements that explore issues around LGBTQ + themes.
 Spoken word and dance are mutually fascinating to his creative process and he has recently begun to explore his own creative writing as a way to compliment his choreographic development.

 He created over twenty productions for X Factor Dance Company and Alan Greig Dance Theatre, and has reworked his show ‘Echoes’ for Jin Xing Dance Theatre in Shanghai, China.
 Echoes was part of a gender exploratory double bill that has toured all over China.
 Alan has created over fifty-five works for youth groups, community group, Colleges and Universities.

 The strength of Alan’s choreography lies in the ability to communicate with the audience by confronting real and universal issues with intelligence and humour.
 Alan’s work is rich in collaboration with writers, lighting designers, and specially commissioned sound scores.

 His choreography has explored a wide variety of subjects, drawing inspiration from movies, TV shows, books, music and the complexities of emotional and sexual relationships.
 His works are visually compelling, accessible and entertaining.
 Using stand up comedy, music and spoken word text, his shows resonate and stay with an audience long after the performance ends.

 Alan was artistic director, choreographer and performer with X Factor Dance Company (1990-2009).
 The company was one of Scotland’s consistently innovative and thought-provoking dance companies, enthralling critics and audiences alike with a unique repertory of work.

 “The power of dance to weave new worlds has been harnessed beautifully by the X Factor…rich and unforgettable work” The Stage.